The Environmental Fellows Program as the following components:

 - Students are usually placed in mainstream environmental organizations, nonprofits, social justice organizations, philanthropic organizations, environmental media outlets, policy think tanks, governmental institutions, or grassroots environmental organizations.

-- a three-day orientation at the University of Michigan (late May)
+- a five-day orientation at the University of Michigan (late May)

 - attendance to the Environmental Grantmakers Association’s annual Fall retreat (late September)